ThomasDalbert/Game-1/README.md

-# Jeu1
+# Game1

-Here is a js game I code for practising.
+Here is the first draft of a js game I coded to practise javascript a bit and learn nodejs.